SoccerNet/sn-mvfoul/Challenge.md

 ## How to win / What is the prize?

  - The winner will the individual/team who reaches the highest **balanced accuracy** performance on the **challenge** set.
- - The deadline to submit your results is May 30th at 11.59 pm  Pacific Time.
+ - The deadline to submit your results is April 24th.
- - The teams that perform best in each task will be granted $1000 from our sponsor XXX.
  - In order to be eligible for the prize, we require the individual/team to provide a short report describing the details of the methodology (CVPR format, max 3 pages)